On Optimal Hyperparameters for Differentially Private Deep Transfer Learning: Discussion Conclusions

 In batch size, we have focused on fixed-epoch training where compute constraints limit the total number of samples processed.
 We have demonstrated that existing guidelines for tuning the batch size that focus on fixed-steps setting where the required compute grows with batch size fail to provide useful guidance in this setting.
 To fill this gap, we have proposed a combination of minimum number of steps and minimizing the batch size under (nearly) optimal cumulative noise as an effective predictor of optimal batch size across a wide range of settings.

 Together, these findings challenge the common practice of fixing $C$ and $B$ across tasks.
 Fixed hyperparameters ignore how privacy, data, and model interact to shape gradient distributions and class separability.
 By tuning $C$ and $B$ to match learning-problem difficulty, models can learn more effectively and equitably across examples---especially in the high-difficulty regimes where DP training typically struggles.
-We also found that tuning learning rate, $C$, and $B$ jointly, rather than in isolation, is crucial: for instance, the best learning rate under DP-Adam often scaled with $\sqrt{B}$, echoing non-private scaling rules \citep{youLargeBatchOptimization2020}.
+We also found that tuning learning rate, $C$, and $B$ jointly, rather than in isolation, is crucial: for instance, the best learning rate under DP-Adam often scaled with $\sqrt{B}$, echoing non-private scaling rules \citep{youLargeBatchOptimization2020,malladiSDEsScalingRules2022}.

-While our experiments focus on parameter-efficient fine-tuning (FiLM) for image classification, the underlying mechanisms---gradient clipping and noise accumulation---are general, and we expect the core results to transfer to full-model tuning.
+While our main experiments focus on parameter-efficient (FiLM) fine-tuning for image classification, the underlying mechanisms are general, which we also demonstrated for many settings, such DP-LoRA for images \emph{and} text classification.
+We also found that when fine-tuning all model parameters on larger models, the average gradient norm grows due to the increased parameter count, preventing the use of smaller clipping bounds.
+In these settings, both the easy and hard tasks prefer abnormally large clipping bounds.

 What our results make clear is that good DP training requires matching the optimizer to the problem: $C$ and $B$ are not just noise parameters, but levers for steering learning.
 Defaults often suppress the very gradients that matter most, or waste compute on high-variance updates when more steps could be taken at no extra privacy cost.
 Tuning these hyperparameters can turn good models into great ones, especially in challenging tasks.
 As DP moves from research into practical deployments, understanding and exploiting these dynamics will be essential for building useful, reliable, and fair private models.